 Relations enable more feature-rich functionality than a simple embedded select or multi-select dropdown in one database.
 The power this provides is a flexible dashboard and interface for your projects and information so that you can focus on only what matters.
 You can also surface extra information to help synthesize ideas you come across.

 Pages allow the embedding of inline databases or can make the whole page the database.
-You can customize the layout of a page by dragging the blocks around the page and Notion will highlight in blue if the item will change the page layout.
-Every line of a page is a block and can turn into other types of blocks such as pages, headers, callouts, and anything else.
-Notion supports markdown as shorthand instead of using the contextual menu.
-Blocks can move up and down within a page which I find much easier than cutting and pasting content around a document.
-Databases feature some level of spreadsheet logic which allows for some interesting tricks.
+You can customize the page layout by dragging the blocks around the page, shown with blue as you move the block to an edge.
+Every line of a page is a block and can turn into other kinds of items like pages, headers, callouts, etc. Notion supports markdown as shorthand instead of using the contextual menu.
+Blocks can move up and down within a page that I find simpler than cutting and pasting content around a document.
+Databases feature some level of spreadsheet logic which allows for some clever tricks.

-Notion is the best project manager if you like it as your personal knowledge management system.
-Notion has desktop and mobile apps that as of this writing offer a poor experience.
-The friction to enter a task into notion is high, much higher than dedicated task management apps.
+Notion is the best project manager if you like it as your knowledge management system.
+Notion has desktop and mobile apps that provide a poor experience.
+The friction to enter a task into Notion is high, much higher than dedicated task management apps.
 The benefit of keeping your tasks in Notion is the proximity of project data and project tasks for reuse.
 Consider using Notion only for tasks related to specific projects.
 The benefit of this is to reduce context switching and enable flow as part of your work.
-Below is a rough example of the Task database I use featuring the “Marie Matrix” invented by Marie Poulin who came up with the idea of the master task database.
+Below is a rough example of the Task database I use featuring the “Marie Matrix” invented by Marie Poulin.
+Also, the creator of the master task database.